How I setup my VPS servers

 Cloudflare Security:

-It is very important that you disable disable direct access to your website.
+It is very important that you disable direct access to your website.
 Your website should not be accessible by IP.
-Many web server administrators assume that attacker will not attack their website just because they never publish their IP.
-However, server IP address can easily be found using resources like Censys, Shodan, Zoomeye, dnshistory.
-This will allow attacker to bypass Cloudflare filters and attack your website directly.
+Many web server administrators assume that an attacker will not attack their website just because they never publish their IP.
+However, server IP address can easily be found using resources like Censys Search.
+This will allow an attacker to bypass Cloudflare filters and attack your website directly.

 Cloudflare acts as a reverse proxy, so all legit traffic will come from their IPs.
-More experianced admins block everything else at the firewall level using Cloudflare’s current IP list like that:
+More experienced admins block everything else at the firewall level using Cloudflare’s current IP list like that:

 ufw allow from 103.21.244.0/22 to any port 443